SumonKantiDey/Leadbook_TestPro/README.md

  ### Notes
  * I did not apply any transfer learning technique.
  * POS tagging did not apply yet.
- * I think NER technique also helpful here.
+ * I think NER and LDA technique also helpful here.